 This method of bioassay was very laborious and used many animals.
 Owen searched for a more economical method.
-He studied bitterling fish, into whose water the assay substances were placed.223 The male bitterling fish develops a typical mating coloration when sexually stimulated; the female develops an extension of the ovipostor.
+He studied bitterling fish, into whose water the assay substances were placed.
+The male bitterling fish develops a typical mating coloration when sexually stimulated; the female develops an extension of the ovipostor.
 After the responses of the fish to urine from pregnant women had been confirmed, urine extracts from patients with testicular tumors were tested.
 Female fish responded only to extremely high concentrations.
 The male fish generally responded to the concentrations of clinical interest, but their response was too erratic to make fish a practical substitute for rabbits and mice in this bioassay.
-Owen also tested these fish for a testosterone bioassay but concluded that a better understanding of their color responses was needed before a practical test was possible.224 He also developed a chemical assay for the prolans,225 which correlated fairly well with the bioassay and which he concluded would be a useful "qualitative" tool.
+Owen also tested these fish for a testosterone bioassay but concluded that a better understanding of their color responses was needed before a practical test was possible.
+He also developed a chemical assay for the prolans, the prolans, the prolans was developed as the concluded would be a useful "qualitative" tool.

 Owen also searched for agents that might cause malignant growth.
-In a series of articles in the journal Growth, he explored the role of the sulphydryl amino acids cystine and cysteine on wound healing in mice226 and on extracts of insect larvae,227 and he studied the release of sulphydryl groups from protein substances when they were exposed to carcinogens.228 He published review articles about carcinogenesis.^{229, 230} Collaborating with H.A.
+In a series of articles in the journal Growth, he explored the role of the sulphydryl amino acids cystine and cysteine on wound healing in mice and on extracts of insect larvae, and he studied the release of sulphydryl groups from protein substances when they were exposed to carcinogens.
+He published review articles about carcinogenesis.
+Collaborating with H.A.
 Weiss, M.D., and L.H.
-Prince, M.D., he reported in Science and the American Journal of Cancer that various carcinogens stimulate regeneration and reproduction in the planarian, an aquatic worm that regenerates both head and tail segments when cut in half.^{231, 232} He also studied radiation effects in a high-breast cancer strain of mice.
+Prince, M.D., he reported in Science and the American Journal of Cancer that various carcinogens stimulate regeneration and reproduction in the planarian, an aquatic worm that regenerates both head and tail segments when cut in half.
+He also studied radiation effects in a high-breast cancer strain of mice.
 Irradiation reduced the incidence of later spontaneous breast cancer compared with similarly bred control mice, but not to the low incidence seen in randomly bred mice.
-He speculated that the irradiation may have reduced ovarian function and estrogen secretion, but noted that even nonsterilizing doses of radiation had a protective effect.233 Following up on the likelihood that estrogens increase susceptibility to breast cancer, he and G. R. Allaben, M.D. of the Tumor Clinic published a case report of a woman with breast cancer that they believed was caused by prolonged estrogen therapy.234
+He speculated that the irradiation may have reduced ovarian function and estrogen secretion, but noted that even nonsterilizing doses of radiation had a protective effect.
+Following up on the likelihood that estrogens increase susceptibility to breast cancer, he and G. R. Allaben, M.D. of the Tumor Clinic published a case report of a woman with breast cancer that they believed was caused by prolonged estrogen therapy.